Photo image of logo artwork.

 Brady's Farm, Spring, 1897

-McHugh Bond collection, The Argory, Moy, Co.
+Provenance: McHugh Bond collection, The Argory, Moy, Co.
 Tyrone;

-The Argory contents, Temple Auctions, Lisburn, 12th November, 1988, lot 427, purchased by J. Mullin, Glengormley, Co.
-Antrim;
+The Argory contents, Temple Auctions, Lisburn, 12th November, 1988, lot 427,

 de Veres, Dublin, 13 December, 1988, lot 35;

-Milmo-Penny Fine Art, May 1992
+Exhibited: Milmo-Penny Fine Art, May 1992

 This is an extremely rare example of Hill’s work from his post Breton years.
 Although the style appears much more modern, isolated detail shows a remarkable degree of similarity to his earlier work.
 The palette is also similar to that used in Brittany, particularly the blue-greys of the roof and distant hillside.
 His treatment of the foliage around the cottages is also familiar, especially in the overhanging branches in the foreground.
 The stone steps leading to the loft must have reminded him of his journeys through the French countryside.
 The location has not been identified, but the buildings and landscape are typical of the countryside surrounding Drogheda.
 The painting was attributed by Temple Auctions to Tom Bond Walker on stylistic grounds.
 After the auction, a backing board was removed and the inscription identifying the painting as a Nathaniel Hill was revealed.